gamemanual0/gm0/source/docs/common-mechanisms/drivetrains/tank.rst

       Wheel scrub
          Wheel scrub refers to friction between the side of the wheel and the floor tile.
 It inhibits turning as the drivetrain must overcome this frictional force in order to turn the robot.
 Wheel scrub is most common on 4 or 6 wheel tank drivetrains that do not have a :term:`center drop <Drop Center>`.

 However, this advantage comes with a major loss of traction.
 For these reasons, many teams choose to use two traction wheels and two omni wheels for a balance between quick turning and traction.
-The primary advantage of this drivetrain over other tank drivetrains is its ability to easily move across raised terrain when the bot’s center is raised above the terrain.
+The primary advantage of this drivetrain over other tank drivetrains is its ability to easily move across raised terrain when the bot's center is raised above the terrain.

 It is suggested that a four wheel drivetrain be close to, or exactly, a square.
 Otherwise, one may encounter problems turning.